otago-polytechnic-bit-courses/ID511001-programming-2/lecture-notes/03-windows-forms-application.md

 ## Design-Time or Run-Time?

-We said earlier that `TextBoxes` could be used to show messages to the user of your program.
-For this to be useful, you need to be able to change the `Text` property while the program is running, when you won't be able to get at the **Properties** list.
+We said earlier that `TextBoxes` could be used to show messages to the user of your application.
+For this to be useful, you need to be able to change the `Text` property while the application is running, when you won't be able to get at the **Properties** list.
 Changing a property while you are creating your application is called _"modifying at design-time"_.
-Changing the property from within the program while the program is running is called _"modifying at run-time"_.
+Changing the property from within the application while the application is running is called _"modifying at run-time"_.

 Modifying at run-time is very easy: you simply write an assignment statement to assign a new value to the property.
 To refer to an object's property at run-time you use _"dot notation"_, which you have seen before when referring to elements of records at runtime.
 For example, to assign the text _"Here is my new text"_ to your `TextBox`, you put this statement in your code: